 How did I end up here?
 Through elaborate happenstance.
 With Stuart M. Arotsky, of West Haven, and a member of the original advocacy team from Hamden, I became an incorporator of the first nonprofit P.E.G. station in CT, Citizens Television.
 Collectively, we rescued a 6-year community effort from collapse.
 I was President of the New Haven League of Women Voters in 1986.
 Jointly, these two organizations successfully lobbied for the redesign of the City of New Haven Alder’s Chambers to be outfitted with built-in video production capabilities.
 In 1988, my learning curve escalated with my introduction to cable company attorneys.
 I was an Advisory Council Member during the franchise transfer of assets from Storer Cable to Comcast.

 No. Branford is the smallest community in Connecticut with dedicated community TV channels.
-Each of the towns in the Comcast Branford franchise area have three channels: Public, Education and Government.
+Each of the towns in the Comcast Branford franchise area has three channels: Public, Education, and Government.
 There was also a regional public channel run by the cable company, Heritage Cablevision.

 In No. Branford, the core team included a married couple, Marion and John Robert Dufourny.
 Marion, a well-respected stringer for the New Haven Register, exposed, as she did in her paintings, the extraordinary in the ordinary.
 With a huge and generous smile, she gathered her community’s stories with John, who ensured a camera was always at the ready.
 She championed my proposal to rebrand the channels in a manner that reflected the character of the community.
 In a special meeting dedicated to “What shall we be called”, Marion motioned: